What is the current status of Energy Performance certification in Europe? BUILD UP Experts provide a comparative approach on EPCs at the EU Level

 The EPBD Concerted Action published a report on the status of certification, control systems and quality across the EU’s Member States plus Norway, in 2018.
 The report discusses the procedural steps to carry out certification and inspections in buildings, as well as measures the countries are taking to ensure the public’s acceptance and awareness of EPCs.
 Some countries have designed their EPCs to take into account the possibility of carrying out step-by-step renovations to improve energy performance in stages over time.
 The Concerted Action also publishes factsheets, including one on Member States’ experiences in changing EPC scales and layouts, and another on the EPCs impact on property value.

-The European Commission funds a number of projects exploring current and future ways to implement certification of buildings’ energy performance.
+The European Commission funds several projects exploring current and future ways to implement certification of buildings’ energy performance.

 Three more recent projects, funded under the Horizon 2020 Energy efficiency call of 2018, are dealing with the definition of innovative and more comprehensive schemes.